dpapadim/KotlinMovie/README.md

 • Sorting by genre ( Movies/ TvShows) in the "Favorites" section

-• Refactor to MVP or MVVM Architecture.
+• Refactor to MVP/MVVM Architecture.